nickbedbury/blhost/README.md

 # blhost
-Modifications of NXP blhost to run on an iMX6UL and update the Kinetis microcontroller via UART only.
+Modifications of NXP blhost to run on an iMX6UL and update a Kinetis microcontroller via UART only.

 From the root of the repo, compile in a "build" directory with the following commands: